aryaadiwww/aryaadiwww/README.md

 supported by Android Applications and Websites.
 Additionally, I have experience in IoT development using SQL, FreeRTOS, and Microcontrollers.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://linkedin.com/in/aryaadiwijaya)
 [![Instagram Badge](https://img.shields.io/badge/-Instagram-e4405f?style=flat-square&logo=Instagram&logoColor=white)](https://instagram.com/aryaadiww/)

+> "If you are born poor it's not your mistake, but if you die poor it's your mistake."

 ## 🖥️ Technical Skills